stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 04 (P2L1) - Review of UML.md

 ### Behavior Diagram Quiz

-_Match the following behavior diagrams with their descriptions:_
+_Match the following behavior diagrams with their descriptions_:

 - Activity: flow of control from activity to activity
 - Sequence: interaction of classes of message exchange